So am I as the rich, whose blessed key,

 Being had, to triumph; being lacked, to hope.

-Sonnet 52: Translation to modern English
+Sonnet 52 in modern English

 I am like the rich man whose key can give him access to his locked-up treasure, but who doesn’t want to view it all the time because that would blunt the sharp point that a rare pleasure has.
 That’s why feast days are so important and so infrequent.
 Coming so seldom in the space of a long year they are like precious jewels spread out in a crown.
 That’s what my treasure chest – the time that separates us – is like, or like a wardrobe that hides a suit that makes a special moment even more special when it’s opened to reveal its hidden pride.
 You are blessed with a worth that allows those who have you to feel triumphant, and those who don’t to be hopeful.